the-btfash-foundation/.github/profile/README.md

 ### if you're with us? great!

-#### if not? well... you're probably Rachel, Brian or one of their brainwashed cronies... so you can go fuck yourself kthx~ :)
+#### if not? well... you're probably Brian or one of his brainwashed cronies... so you can go fuck yourself kthx~ :)